iamNoah1/goboys/readme.md

     * can shoot, which includes randomly choosing an enemy
     * can be shot, meaning substracting health and informing the orchestrator
     * sleeps inbetween shots

-* Review before coding
+### Review before coding
 * How are cowboys represented?
 Process that run in parallel?
 That would be the simplest approach
 * How can they find each other?
     * Cowboys need to be single applications as they need to have APIs
     * Orchestrator knows the health state, let's ask him
 * Orchestrator is actually the wrong name, it is more a referee
 * While Coding
     * While http and file store might be the simplest approach, I was thinking of

-* Concept
+### Concept
     * We have two components, referee and cowboy, where at we have 1 referee and several cowboys
     * Both reside in different folders
     * The referee takes a list of cowboys and spins up several cowboys by running child processes start the cowboy binary
     * Each cowboy runs on a different port that gets stored together with other properties of the cowboy in a file
     * Changes on the cowboy code needs to be followed by `go build` in the cowboy directory
 * Solution is on branch `first`

+###  Critical reflection
+* Spinning up the cowboys through cmd.execute using the cowboy binary feels kind of unusual, but works ^^
+* That fact made the developing and debugging a little bit hard at some point because
+    * Cowboy child processes remained running when something went wrong and had to be cleaned with kill -9
+    * When something in the interaction between the referee and the cowboys did not work as expected it was kind of hard to find the problem. -> Logging helps of course.
+* Maybe we can simplify stuff here using for example goroutines, but somehow that feels wrong.
+It would be a vertical scaling vs a horizontal scaling which feels more natural somehow.

 ### Run the application
 * Optionally set `GIN_MODE` to `test` in order to not have that many logs of the webserver framework